Covent Garden, London

 Monmouth Street – Boutique Salon Realised

-“Super prompt, efficient and creative—we couldn’t have done it without you.” – Hadley & Paul, Co-Founders, Hadley Yates Salon
+“Super prompt, efficient and creative – we couldn’t have done it without you.” – Hadley & Paul, Co-Founders, Hadley Yates Salon

-Shelton Street – Evolving the Identity As Hadley Yates grew, the brand moved to a larger two-storey space on Shelton Street.
+As Hadley Yates grew, the brand moved to a larger two-storey space on Shelton Street.
 I adapted the established design language to suit the new site – securing planning permission for relocating the original signage and designing a discreet new swing sign in keeping with the listed façade (painted in Dulux Heritage Raven’s Flight).
 The interior introduced a new reception area, new treatment zones and elevated guest experiences with sculptural curved mirrors, warm leather seating, and thoughtful zoning for comfort and privacy.

 “ It was important that the original design intent carried forward – a seamless evolution, not a reinvention.”